jyn514/jyn514.github.io/content/explaining-myself-through-stories.md

 #  stub: true
 ---

+{% quote(author="Flannery O'Connor", url="https://archive.org/details/mysterymannersoc00ocon/page/96/mode/2up") %}

+A story is a way to say something that can't be said any other way, and it takes every word in the story to say what the meaning is.
+You tell a story because a statement would be inadequate.
+When anyone asks what the story is about, the only proper thing is to tell him to read the story.

+{% end %}

 i fall back into stories because i don't know any other way to explain myself. stories convey the sense of “there is more here than i can say aloud”. you don’t expect to start a story halfway through and understand the nuance.